Genesis Chapter 48

 19. For the earnest expectation of the creation waits for the manifestation of the sons of God.

-20. For the creation was not willingly subjected to vanity, but because of Him who subjected it on hope
+20. For the creation was subjected to Futility, not willingly, but because of Him who subjected it in hope;

-21. that the creation itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God.
+21. because the creation itself also will be delivered from the bondage of corruption into the glorious liberty of the children of God.
 2 Cor.
 3:17

-22. And we know that the whole creation groans and travails in pain together until now.
+22. For we know that the whole creation groans and labors with birth pangs together until now.

-23. And not only so, but ourselves also, who have the firstfruit of the Spirit, even we ourselves groan within ourselves, awaiting adoption, the redemption of our body.
+23. And not only that, but we also who have the first fruit of the Spirit, even we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.

-24. For we are saved by hope.
-But hope that is seen is not hope; for what anyone sees, why does he also hope for it?
+24. For we are saved in this hope, But hope that is seen is not hope; for why does anyone still hope for what he sees?
 Heb.
 11:1

-25. But if we hope for that which we do not see, then we wait for it with patience.
-5:2, 3
+25. But if we hope for what we do not see, we eagerly wait for it with perseverance.
+Rom 5:2, 3

-26. Likewise the Spirit also helps our infirmities.
-For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.
+26. Likewise the Spirit also helps in our weaknesses.
+For we do not know what we should pray for as we ought, but the Spirit itself makes intercession for us with groanings which cannot be uttered.

-27. And He searching the hearts knows what is the mind of the Spirit, because He makes intercession for the saints according to the will of God. v.
-34; Heb.
+27. Now He who searches the hearts knows what the mind of the Spirit is because He makes intercession for the saints according to the will of God.
+Rom 8:34; Heb.
 7:25

-We know that everything that happens to us (Good and bad), are working together for our good if we truly love God, and have answered God’s calling through our commitment we make at baptism.
+We know that everything that happens to us (Good and bad), We may not understand some of the things that happen to us in our lives, and so we question them; “How is this or that working for my good?’yet they are working together for our good to bring us to salvation, and a better way of life in the end if we truly love God, and have answered God’s calling through our commitment we made at baptism.
 This has been Gods plan all along.

-29 For whom He foreknew, He also predestinated to be conformed to the image of His Son, for Him to be the First-born among many brothers.
+29 For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the First-born among many brothers.
 11:2; Eph.
 1:4, 5

 30. But whom He predestinated, these He also called; and whom He called, those He also justified.
 And whom He justified, these He also glorified.
 1 Pt.
 2:9; 3:9

-Us who were created in His likeness and in His image, God determined that we who answered his calling (The gospel message), and believe in Jesus for salvation, would be justified (Forgiven), from our sins through the shed blood of Jesus Christ, and we who are justified (Forgiven), thru His blood would also be glorified just as Jesus was glorified and sits at His right hand to the day, we to will be with God the Father in heaven forever.
+Us who were created in His likeness and in His image, God determined that we who answered his calling (The gospel message), and believe in Jesus for salvation, would be justified (Forgiven), from our sins through the shed blood of Jesus Christ, and we who are justified (Forgiven), thru His blood would also be glorified just as Jesus was glorified and sits at His right hand to this day, we to will be with God the Father in heaven forever.
+As long as we stay in the faith and do not let it go.

 31. What then shall we say to these things?
 If God is for us, who can be against us?
 Num.
 14:9